Update as of November 2020: The availability of SSS-PRN in Gcash mobile application is intermittent.

 2. One of the world’s thinnest souvenirs.
 Postcards don’t take up much space.
 You can collect all postcards you received and create a scrapbook or album.

 3. It shows you care.
 Sending postcard requires time and effort because you select the postcard, write a message and send it.
 You make a lasting impression to the recipient.

 4. Postcard inspires people to travel.
-Postcards make our world bigger and it creates connections to places.
-It makes you want to travel whenever you get a postcard from a country you’ve never been.
-For other people, postcard is the cheapest way to see the world.
+Postcards make our world bigger, and it creates connections to places.
+It makes you want to travel whenever you get a postcard from a country you’ve never been to.
+For other people, the postcard is the cheapest way to see the world.

 5. It is your travel journal.
 It reminds you of your travels and puts a smile on your face.
 It also helps in reviving the forgotten art of reminiscing.

-7. Added bonus for Philatelists.
-Philatelists will get to collect beautiful printed images, personal messages and the stamps.
+7. Bonus for Philatelists.
+Philatelists will get to collect beautifully printed images, personal messages and stamps.